 "They're going to take a while to adjust to the realization that they're living in scarce resources instead of the days of wine and roses," Adams says.

 Not everyone has adjusted.
-The top Republican on defense in the House is warning that deep budget cuts could harm national security.
+The top Republican on defense in the House, Rep. Buck McKeon of California, is warning that deep budget cuts could harm national security.

 Still, Adams points out, even a $1 trillion cut over the next 10 years would still leave the United States with the most powerful military force on the planet and the only one with a global reach.

 Copyright 2020 NPR.
 To see more, visit https://www.npr.org.